backdrop-contrib/colorbox/README.txt

 * user_register
 * user_pass

-The links to open a form needs the class "colorbox-form".
+The links to open a form needs the class "colorbox-load".
 The URL should look like this.

 "/colorbox/form/[form_id]?width=[with_in_pixel]&height=[height_in_pixel]".

 Here is an example where the user register form is opened in an 500 by 250 pixel Colorbox.

-<a class="colorbox-form" href="/colorbox/form/user_register?width=500&height=250">Create new account</a>
+<a class="colorbox-load" href="/colorbox/form/user_register?width=500&height=250">Create new account</a>

 Drush: